Atrate/qubes-nemo-context-actions/README.md

 4. Run `sudo ./install.sh`

 ## TODO:
-- Make certain actions show a window progress bar.
+- Make certain actions show a window progress bar (how does Thunar do it?).

+## Other Utilities

+See [the qubes-utils repo](https://github.com/Atrate/qubes-utils) for links to other utilities I've written for Qubes.

 ## License
 This project is licensed under the [GPL-3.0-or-later](https://www.gnu.org/licenses/gpl-3.0.html).